"Deep roots are not reached by the frost."

 You can use our premium California White Sage Smudge Sticks.
 These sage sticks are:

 - Sourced from small farmers in California who are committed to sustainable growth

-- 9-inch in size and will last you a long time (3 included in the pack)
+- Will last you a long time

 - Neatly boxed in 100% recycled materials